fuhsjr00/bug.n/doc/Home.md

 #### [Installing and running bug.n](./Installing_and_running.md)
 > A description of how to install and run bug.n.
-Also described is a method to run bug.n as Administrator to solve problems with the User Access Control of Microsft Windows higher than Vista.
+Also described is a method to run bug.n as Administrator to solve problems with the User Access Control of Microsoft Windows higher than Vista.

 ##### [Stable version](../../../releases/latest)
 > The current stable version of bug.n as a package (`.zip` file); it includes